SAP-archive/logistics-business-network-gtt-samples/lbn-gtt-template-tpo/README.md

 You can set your own correlation period in Event-to-Action by updating “validFrom” and “validTo” logic.</br>

 * Why can’t I find any stops and any planned routes on the map?</br>
-Check if you have assigned the delivery to any shipment stages.</br>
+Check if you have assigned the delivery to any shipment's stages.</br>

 * Why are some stops missing on the map?</br>
-Check if you have updated the right geocoordinates for those locations in the Manage Locations application.</br>
+Check if you have updated the right geocoordinates for those locations in the Manage Locations app.</br>

 * Why are some actual events missing on the map?</br>
 Only events with valid geocoordinates are shown on the map.</br>